dustinpfister/blog_posts/_posts/phaser-input-keyboard-cursorkeys.md

 ### 1.1 - This is a phaser ce 2.x post

 In this post I am using phaser community edition 2.11.0 of [phaser](https://phaser.io/).

+## 2 - Examples of keyboard.createCursorKeys that pulls key states

+### 2.1 - The moveSpriteWithCursors helper

 ```js
 var moveSpriteWithCursors = function (game, sprite) {